 Proportionality remains a key principle underlying firms' approaches.
-The Guidance refers to consumer protection requirements being 'proportionate' in terms of achieving the outcome sought without being unduly burdensome or costly and that a firm's approach to adhering to these obligations should reflect the nature of its business, products, services and customer base.
+The SCI Guidance refers to consumer protection requirements being 'proportionate' in terms of achieving the outcome sought without being unduly burdensome or costly and that a firm's approach to adhering to these obligations should reflect the firm's role in the distribution chain and the nature of its business, products, services and customer base.
 It also notes that it does not impose an open-ended duty that goes beyond the scope of the firm's role and its ability to determine or influence customer outcomes or protect customers from all potential harms.